 Last month I mentioned that I had a private pension policy which I did not fully understand and had the document at my family’s place.
 I have now cancelled this pension due to its high fees.
 Despite paying in for years, only £2,000 was left after deduction of all fees.
 This highlights that you really have to be careful when taking out a pension (or insurance) and should not solely rely on the advice of family members.
 In any case, I will invest the leftover money otherwise and have added it to my FIRE fund.
 This gives my FIRE fund a nice big growth of 42% this month.

-My Vanguard fund, invested in the FTSE Global All Cap Index Fund Accumulation, has done exceptionally well.
+My index fund, invested in the FTSE Global All Cap Index Fund Accumulation, has done exceptionally well.
 Since its inception in April, it has grown by a stunning 14%.
 I am so happy I overcame my fears and decided to invest.

-Apart from my Vanguard fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
+Apart from my index fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
 If you are interested in opening an account with Ratesetter, you can get a similar rate using my link.
 Brickowner currently have a similar offer (invest £1,000 get £50) when you sign-up with my link.
 Brickowner’s return is worked out different to Ratesetter and depends on the property you invest in.
 Please note that while these are great offers, it involves peer-to-peer lending and as such comes with the risk of losing money.

 Goals for August 2019